Durgesh-Kumar-241/simplehttpserver/README.md

   4.Open that address in your PC (in any browser like chrome).
   6.Now you can see the list of all files which are available in your sdcard.

-Samle Application can be found at: https://play.google.com/store/apps/details?id=com.dktechhub.mnnit.ee.simplehttpserver
+Sample Application can be found at: https://play.google.com/store/apps/details?id=com.dktechhub.mnnit.ee.simplehttpserver